Home Health Aide Skills List and Examples

 - Maintaining records

 Being a home health aide worker is about more than just the patient’s health.
-You’ll be asked to meet many of the various needs of your client beyond the medical needs.
-Some of these tasks may include grocery shopping and household chores like laundry and cleaning.
-You may be asked to monitor a patient’s vitals, and you may also be asked to provide companionship and conversation.
+You’ll be asked to meet many of your client's non-medical needs as well.
+Some of these tasks may include grocery shopping and household chores, such as laundry and cleaning.
+You may be asked to monitor a patient’s vitals or to provide companionship and conversation.

-The skills or tasks required of you might change as the patient either declines or recuperates, and what is needed of you will certainly change from patient to patient.
+The skills or tasks required of you may change as the patient either declines or recuperates, and what is needed of you will certainly change from patient to patient.
 You should be able to meet the patient’s changing needs by remaining flexible and open-minded.
-Below are some of the varied skills you need and tasks you might need to complete as a home health aide:
+Below are some of the varied skills you will need and the tasks you may need to complete as a home health aide:

 - Assisting patients with hair care, dental care, and shaving